Red1eon/student-management-system/README.md

 # 🎓 School Management System

-A full-featured School Management Portal built using Node.js and Express.js to manage students, teachers, academics, and administration efficiently.
+A full-featured School Management Portal built with **Node.js + Express.js** to manage students, teachers, academics, and administration in one place.

+> 🚧 Status: **Under Development**
+> Core modules are stable.
+Additional enhancements and optimizations are ongoing.

+---

+## 📖 Project Objective

+The objective of this system is to digitalize school administration processes and reduce manual paperwork by providing a centralized web-based management platform.

 ---